hrmilon/laravel-ecommerce/README.md

 ### This is the scaffolding of
-Implemented Routes and funcationality
-- get /products
-- post /products
+So far
+- implemented 3 different guard
+  - User(Seller), Customer, Admin

+- implemented Products Controller (Full)